FDLE’s DNA Section

 The criminal defense attorneys at Sammis Law Firm represent clients charged with crimes throughout the greater Tampa Bay area.

-We are familiar with the ways DNA evidence might be used in criminal prosecutions and legal defenses that might apply.
+We are familiar with the ways DNA evidence might be used in criminal prosecutions and the legal defenses that might apply.

 Call 813-250-0500 to discuss your case.

 FDLE DNA Database – Visit the FDLE website to learn more about when the FDLE DNA Database receives DNA samples from individuals arrested or convicted for offenses as mandated under Section 943.325, Florida Statutes.
 The agencies that collect DNA samples from qualifying offenders include the Florida Department of Corrections, the Department of Juvenile Justice, the Sheriff’s Offices, and the authorities at county correctional facilities.
 According to FDLE, the Florida DNA Database averages over 4,500 DNA hits to unsolved crimes per year.